 WARNING: This article contains SPOILERS for Solo: A Star Wars Story.

 So, when does Solo: A Star Wars Story take place in the original Star Wars movie timeline?
 And just what age is Han Solo supposed to be in this prequel origin story?
-You would think that the answers would be clear to fans and general audiences, emphasized in Disney's marketing, as actor Alden Ehrenreich steps into the role made famous by an older Harrison Ford.
+You would think that the answers would be clear to even casual fans and general audiences by now.
 But you would be wrong, since the final scenes of Solo are likely to have fans wondering if their hero is now months, years, or decades away from beginning his part in the original Star Wars: A New Hope.

-Since that answer means explaining how much time is left in which to tell a potential Solo sequel/Boba Fett spinoff movie, and just what Qi'ra and Darth Maul can get up to before the fall of the Empire, we're here to help.
-If you're unclear on where Solo is set in the larger timeline, and how many years before Harrison Ford this story is meant to be, our explanation should clear up any confusion.
+The reception to the film means that the odds of a Solo sequel or Boba Fett spinoff movie have never been worse, but that doesn't change the impact of Qi'ra and Darth Maul's new partnership on the overall movie storyline.
+No matter what the future holds, if you're unclear on where Solo is set in the larger timeline, and how many years before Harrison Ford this story is meant to be, our explanation should clear up any confusion.

 It's not easy to discern how old Han is actually supposed to be in his own origin movie, since it a) stretches across a span of three years, b) has the actual age of the actor to contend with, and c) the age of Han in the original movies is never stated outright.
 But according to the timeline established in Solo: The Official Guide, Han first falls in with the White Worm gang on Corellia at the age of just eight years old.